Dr. Melanie Donofro

 Dr. Jennell recently became interested in field trial dogs and attends field trials regularly.
 She speaks at field trial clubs about the importance of conditioning, warming up, cooling down and injuries of canine athletes.

 Dr. Jennell enjoys the outdoors and physical activity.
-She is fond of trail running, kayaking the beautiful rivers of the panhandle, restoring an old boat and reading in her spare time.
+She is fond of trail running and kayaking the beautiful rivers of the panhandle.

 Our experienced receptionists do their best to schedule appointments that are convenient for you.
 They are happy to help with commonly asked questions and will refer you to a technician when needed.
 If you have an urgent question, please let them know when you call or email.
 Those messages will be given top priority and noted as "urgent" when they are given to the doctor or technician.